m-mahadi/m-mahadi/README.md

 ---

 ## The 365-Day Deep Dive (Started Dec 27, 2025)
-Currently executing a year-long research sprint into frontier AI.
-Not watching tutorials—implementing papers from scratch, writing backpropagation in pure NumPy, and understanding every matrix multiplication that makes a Transformer tick.
+Currently executing a year-long study sprint into frontier AI.
+My goal is to be one of the best AI Product Engineer in the world.

 **Core Focus:**
 - Transformer architectures and scaling laws